 What are the Challenges of Crop Rotation?

-• Different equipment and machinery are required for different crops.
-Also, farmers are not able to specialize in a single crop as different crops have to be cultivated in every season.
+- Different equipment and machinery are required for different crops.
+Also, farmers are not able to specialize in a single crop, as different crops must be cultivated in every season.

-• It demands a high level of skills and knowledge along with systematic execution.
-It can be time-consuming for a large number of farmers.
+- It demands a high level of skills and knowledge along with systematic execution.
+It can be time-consuming for many farmers.

-• Another limitation is the allopathic effect of the preceding crop.
+- Another limitation is the allelopathic effect of the preceding crop, where its residues can restrict the growth of succeeding crops.

-Crop rotation is a smart and beneficial farming practice for farmers.
-By adopting such farming practices, farmers can boost their crop yield, rejuvenate soil nutrients and improve soil fertility.
-Hence, we can say that crop rotation is a sustainable form of farming.
+There is no doubt that crop rotation is a smart and beneficial farming practice for farmers.
+By adopting such farming practices, farmers can boost their crop yield, rejuvenate soil nutrients, and improve soil fertility.
+Hence, we can say that crop rotation contributes to long-term agricultural sustainability.

 Published By